-The Board of Education shall consist of nine (9) members, who shall serve four (4) years each.
-Four (4) members shall be elected in 1993 and every four (4) years thereafter.
-Five (5) members shall be elected in 1995 and every four (4) years thereafter.
-Electors may vote for the same number of candidates as there are members to be elected to the board at any election.
-The maximum number of board members from any one political party shall be determined by Section 4-6.
-(11)(12)
+The Board of Education shall consist of nine members, who shall serve four years each.
+Four members shall be elected in 1993 and every four years thereafter.
+Five members shall be elected in 1995 and every four years thereafter.
+Electors may vote for the same number of candidates as there are members to be elected to the Board at any election.
+The maximum number of board members from any one political party shall be determined by Section 4-6. [(11)(12)]

-The Board of Education shall maintain good public elementary and secondary schools and provide such educational activities as in its judgment will best serve the interests of the town.
-The Board of Education shall make continuing study of the need for school facilities; shall have the care, maintenance and operation of buildings, lands, apparatus and other property used for school purposes; shall employ and dismiss administrators and teachers of the schools; shall perform all acts required of them by the town or necessary to carry into effect the powers and duties imposed upon them by law.
+The Board of Education shall maintain good public elementary and secondary schools and provide such educational activities as in its judgment will best serve the interests of the Town.
+The Board of Education shall make continuing study of the need for school facilities; shall have the care, maintenance and operation of buildings, lands, apparatus and other property used for school purposes; shall employ and dismiss administrators and teachers of the schools; shall perform all acts required of them by the Town or necessary to carry into effect the powers and duties imposed upon them by law.
 Section 4-11.
 Planning and Zoning Commission; Inland Wetlands Board.

-Effective with the election of 1995 the two-year term for a member of the Planning and Zoning Commission shall be eliminated, converting all nine (9) members to four-year terms with either four (4) or five (5) members elected every two (2) years amending (this) section 4-11.
-Four (4) members shall be elected in 1995 and every four (4) years thereafter and five (5) members shall be elected in 1997 and every four (4) years thereafter.
-(11)
+Effective with the election of 1995 the two-year term for a member of the Planning and Zoning Commission shall be eliminated, converting all nine members to four-year terms with either four or five members elected every two years amending (this) Section 4-11.
+Four members shall be elected in 1995 and every four years thereafter and five members shall be elected in 1997 and every four years thereafter. [(11)]

 The functions and responsibilities of the Planning and Zoning Commission include the preparation and adoption of a plan of development, the designation of zoning districts in accordance with that plan, and the preparation, adoption, and implementation of zoning and subdivision regulations in furtherance of the plan of development as specified in Chapters 124 and 126 of the General Statutes.
-To the extent provided by the General Statutes, and within the limits of it appropriations, the commission shall appoint, by vote of a majority of its members, a Director of Planning and a Zoning Enforcement Officer, and engage such employees as are necessary for its work and may contract with professional consultants.
+To the extent provided by the General Statutes, and within the limits of its appropriations, the commission shall appoint, by vote of a majority of its members, a Director of Planning and a Zoning Enforcement Officer, and engage such employees as are necessary for its work and may contract with professional consultants.